 Save money, eat well?
 Now that is a win-win!

 How does someone start meal planning?
 Are there any guidelines?
-YES THERE ARE!!

 Although not everything works for every family, these strategies should help you get your family to cooperate.
 Are there any other considerations you need to take into account?
 There can be no strategy that is so perfect that you can cover every single possibility but you can ease your burden (work and financial) quite dramatically if you do some planning.